 For reference, the test I am sharing was performed in Poland, and I was connected to a server in Denmark, which is not far away.

-Generally, we consider 15% or below a very good speed here at BitTorrentVPN; and Surfshark is right on that limit.
+Generally, we consider 15% or below to be a very good speed here at BitTorrentVPN, and Surfshark is right on that limit.
 To be more precise, this particular speed test shows us a 14.97% speed loss.
 In other words, I maintained 85.03% of my regular Internet connection speed.

-Considering that the software has only a few years, it’s pretty impressive.
+Considering that the software is only a few years old, it’s pretty impressive.
 These test results are comparable to other top VPN services that have been improving their speed for many years.

 Other test locations